iclr-blogposts/2026/_posts/2026-04-27-sampler-eval-trilemma.md

 ---
 layout: distill
-title: An impossiblity trilemma for data-free sampler evaluation
+title: Trilemma for data-free sampler evaluation
 description: Neural samplers like diffusion samplers aim to learn to sample a target unnormalized energy potential, which is known but considered challenging to sample from.
-Here, we prove an impossibility trilemma for data-free sampler evaluation; we can only have two among i) mode-covering metric, ii) stable with finite variance, iii) no dominance cycles.
+Here, we prove an impossible trinity (trilemma) for data-free sampler evaluation; we can only have two among i) mode-covering metric, ii) stable with finite variance, iii) no dominance cycles.
 We situate the implications of this trilemma in the broader conceptual landscape of data-driven and data-free sampler evaluation.
 date: 2026-04-27
 future: true
 htmlwidgets: true